White Bean Chicken Soup

 Finally, stir in the beans and greens, followed by the lemon, parsley, salt, and pepper.

 Be sure to taste and adjust the broth to suit your tastebuds at the end.
-You may want more lemon, more salt, etc. I usually add another 1/4 teaspoon salt, but my husband likes things on the salty side, so there’s that!
+You may want more lemon, more salt, etc. I usually add another 1/4 teaspoon salt, but tastes will vary!

 Serving Suggestions

 Serve this soup with a basket full of garlic knots, breadsticks, or crusty Dutch oven bread.
-You can leave it at that, or serve alongside a simple salad – try arugula or a classic Italian – to stretch it out.
+You can leave it at that, or serve alongside a simple salad—try arugula or a classic Italian—for that classic soup and salad combination.

 Want to dress up your bowls?
-A sprinkle of fresh parsley and a small wedge of fresh-cut lemon makes things look as good as the taste!
+Sprinkles of fresh parsley and wedges of freshly-cut lemon makes them look as good as they taste!

-- Storing Leftovers.
-Extra soup keeps well in a sealed container in the fridge for up to 4 days.
-Reheat individual portions in the microwave, or larger portions on the stovetop over medium heat.
+- To Store: Extra keeps well tightly sealed in the fridge for at least 3-4 days.
+(These stackable deli containers make storing soups and chilis a breeze.)
+Reheat small portions in the microwave or larger amounts on the stovetop over medium heat.

-- Freezing.
-This soup does freeze well!
-Be sure to leave space in the container for the soup to expand as it freezes.
+- To Freeze: This soup does freeze well.
+Be sure to leave a couple inches empty at the top of the container for the soup to expand as it freezes.
 Defrost in the fridge overnight, then warm on the stovetop until it reaches a low simmer.

 More Soups You’ll Love